+Violative and not tenable, says India after Nepal parliament passes bill to revise map

-Nepal Parliament passes bill to change country’s map that includes Indian territory
+The bill aims to alter Nepal’s map by including three areas that fall under Indian territory – Lipulekh, Kalapani and Limpiyadhura.

-Major Opposition parties including Nepali Congress, the Rastriya Janata Party-Nepal and Rastriya Prajatantra Party, voted in favour of the government bill.
+India on Saturday rejected the Nepal government’s move to amend its Constitution and alter its map by including territories that fall under Indian territory, saying it was not tenable.

-Nepal’s Parliament on Saturday voted in favour of an amendment to the Constitution to alter the country’s map, to show three areas that fall within Indian territory, as falling within its own borders, PTI reported.
-Nepal maintains that India has claimed the three areas – Lipulekh, Kalapani and Limpiyadhura – by building a road over it.
+Earlier in the day, Nepal’s Parliament had voted in favour of an amendment to the Constitution to alter the country’s map, to show three areas – Lipulekh, Kalapani and Limpiyadhura – fall within its own borders, PTI reported.
+Nepal has maintained that India has claimed the three areas by building a road over it.

-The Indian government has not yet responded to the passage of the bill.
+India’s Ministry of External Affairs said Nepal’s artificial enlargement of claims is “not based on historical fact or evidence and is not tenable”.

+“We have noted that the House of Representatives of Nepal has passed a constitution amendment bill for changing the map of Nepal to include parts of Indian territory,” Ministry of External Affairs spokesperson Anurag Srivastava said in a statement.
+“We have already made our position clear on this matter...It is also violative of our current understanding to hold talks on outstanding boundary issues.”

 A two-thirds majority was required in the 275-member House of Representatives, or the lower house, to pass the bill.
 It got the support of all 258 lawmakers who were present in Parliament.
 These included people from major Opposition parties such as the Nepali Congress, the Rastriya Janata Party-Nepal and the Rastriya Prajatantra Party.